Algebraic Cobordism and \'Etale Cohomology: Introduction

 \subsubsection{Acknowledgements}

-Work on this paper took place at the Institut Mittag-Leffler in Djursholm and the Hausdorff Research Institute for Mathematics in Bonn; we thank both institutions for providing excellent working conditions, hospitality, and support.
+Work on this paper took place at the Institut Mittag-Leffler in Djursholm, the Hausdorff Research Institute for Mathematics in Bonn and the Centre for Advanced Study at the Norwegian Academy of Science and Letters in Oslo which hosted the project ``Motivic Geometry" during the 2020/21 academic year; we thank all institutions for providing excellent working conditions, hospitality, and support.
 Oliver R\"{o}ndigs has been a helpful interlocutor offering advice on this work, and Glen Wilson provided very helpful spectral sequence guidance.
 Elmanto thanks Marc Hoyois for discussions on $\infty$-categories, and Mike Hill for explaining the possible apocalyptic effects of inverting elements in a spectral sequence and why the ones considered in this paper stick in dry land.
 He is very grateful to his adviser John Francis ---techniques from discussions with him throughout the years have made their way into this paper.
-We would like to thank Niko Naumann for helpful comments on the first draft of this paper.
+We would like to thank Niko Naumann for helpful comments on the first draft of this paper and Peter Haine for help with some references.
 We would like to especially thank Tom Bachmann and Denis-Charles Cisinski for comments that substantially improved some arguments in this paper, and for patiently answering our questions.
-Elmanto was supported by a Mittag-Leffler postdoctoral fellowship grant from Varg stiftelsen. {\O}stv{\ae}r was supported by a Friedrich Wilhelm Bessel Research Award from the Humboldt Foundation and the RCN Frontier Research Group Project no.~250399 ``Motivic Hopf Equations."
+Last but certainly not least, the referee has kindly offered an extensive list of comments which improved the readability and the mathematical content of the paper and we are very grateful to them.
+Elmanto was supported by a Mittag-Leffler postdoctoral fellowship grant from Varg stiftelsen.
+Spitzweck was supported by DFG grants ``Applications of Motivic Filtrations" LE 2259/7-2 and ``Operads in Algebraic Geometry and their Realisations", both within the SPP 1786. \O stv\ae r was supported by a Friedrich Wilhelm Bessel Research Award from the Humboldt Foundation and the RCN Frontier Research Group Project no.~250399 ``Motivic Hopf Equations."
+Spitzweck and \O stv\ae r were also supported by the RCN project no. 312472 "Equations in Motivic Homotopy Theory."
+Levine was supported by the DFG via grant ``Applications of Motivic Filtrations" LE 2259/7-2 within the SPP 1786 and from the ERC project QUADAG.
+This paper is part of a project that has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 832833).